 The 63-year-old female driver of the car suffered minor injuries as a result of the crash.

-There is no word yet from police on any charges.
-We also don’t know whether the rider was turning or indicating.
+The Forensic Crash Unit is continuing investigations and there is no word about any charges.
+It is not know if the rider was turning or indicating.

 Ride like you’re invisible